 Church campuses are big and require constant attention.
-Facility managers should have a checklist of those things that need to be looked at on a regular basis.
+Facility managers should have a checklist of those things that need to be looked at regularly.

-Things like noting dirty carpet, nicks in the walls and leaky faucets are all things that can be on a facility walk-through checklist.
+For instance, dirty carpet, nicks in the walls, and leaky faucets are things that can be included on a facility walk-through checklist.

 10. Emergency Preparedness

-Managing the quality of church operations requires constant focus and attention.
+Control the quality of church operations by giving constant focus and attention.
 Checklists are one way to help!

 What kinds of checklists does your church use?